 Jockey Club is a rough drink.
 I don’t know anyone who regularly drinks this, which makes me wonder why it’s still produced.
 I do like it, but it’s far from my first choice.
 If you like strong tasting beers, this one’s for you.
 Oddly, back in the day, it was advertised as the champagne of beers.
 Sometimes you’ll find it on sale at a pub, such as The Ship.
 Depending on how good the sale is and how little money you have, you might drink Jockey Club all night.

 Quidi Vidi is a completely local brewery (the other Newfoundland-exclusive beers are made by Molson or Labatt).
 They have many different offerings, including a variety pack if you can’t make up your mind.
-I recommend the Quidi Vidi Premium.
-You can also take a tour at their brewery and enjoy some pints afterward, including some of their more craft smaller-batch brews on tap.
+The middle-of-the-road Quidi Vidi Premium was discontinued around 2019 (which makes us weep).
+You can take a tour at their brewery and enjoy some pints afterward, including some of their craft smaller-batch brews on tap.
+Still, Quidi Vidi makes many beers that are considered domestic and not craft.

 Dominion Ale claims to be “for Newfoundlanders only,” but I won’t tell anyone if you decide to give it a try.
 The name comes from the province’s official name, Dominion of Newfoundland, used between 1907 to 1949 when it was under British rule.